lsst-sitcom/sitcomtn-037/index.rst

 FAFF-REQ-XXXX
 ^^^^^^^^^^^^^
-**Specification:** The processed data and artifacts must be accessible from the major data processing facilities (e.g. Summit, base, USDF).
+**Specification:** The rapid analysis processed data and artifacts must be accessible from the major data processing facilities (e.g. Summit, base, USDF).

 **Rationale:** This will probably require replication of the data, analogous to the EFD.

 FAFF-REQ-XXXX
 ^^^^^^^^^^^^^